 - Wrath: You suffer the divine retribution from a random god other than Nemelex.

-- Some of the summons that may appear in the deck of summoning may spawn hostile, as well as friendly.
+- Some of the summons that may appear in the deck of summoning may spawn hostile, though most are friendly.
 The chance of this decreases as your skill in Invocations increases.
 Even then, the friendly summons are usually more than capable of dealing with the hostiles.

-- Prior to 0.19, drawing from decks and using Nemelex Xobeh powers used Evocations instead of Invocations.
-You could identify decks via identify scrolls.
-0.19 changed Nemelex Xobeh to gift decks of escape, destruction and summoning.
+- Prior to 0.19, there were many more types of decks and cards.
+Nemelex's powers used Evocations instead of Invocations.
+You could also identify decks via identify scrolls.

 - Prior to 0.16, Nemelex granted two additional abilities: Draw One and Peek at Two.

 - Prior to 0.15, piety was gained by sacrificing different kinds of items, which would cause Nemelex to gift you specific types of decks based on the number of items gifted of a certain type.